sanposhiho/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

   ID string
   // Step indicates the step at which the event occurs.
   Step ScenarioStep
-  // Operation describes which operation this event wants to do.
-  // Only "Create", "Patch", "Delete", "Done" are valid operations in ScenarioEvent.
-  Operation OperationType

   // One of the following four fields must be specified.
   // If more than one is specified or if all are empty, the event is invalid and the scenario will fail.